candrholdings/reactnative-crypto-demo/README.md

-# Step 4: Add a decrypt method
+# Step 4: Adds a decrypt method

 We are going to add another Swift method that decrypt a BASE64 binary with a secret.